navariltd/utility-billing/utility_billing/docs/Contract.md

 - **Utility Service Request**: Link a utility service request to the contract.
 - **Properties Management**: Manage multiple properties under one contract.
-- **Billing Increments**: Configure automatic rent or service charge increases over time.
-- **Recurring Billing**: Set up recurring billing schedules for tenants or property utilities.
+- **Billing Adjustment Rule**: Set up rules for automatic billing adjustments, such as rent or service charge increments, late payment penalties, or other recurring changes.
+This feature enables you to configure and automate complex billing scenarios for tenants or property utilities.
 - **Contract Start and End Dates**: Automatically fetch start and end dates from the related utility service request to ensure consistency.

 ## Custom Fields and Functionality